chhaylatte/StraitJacket/README.md

 aRestraint.activate()
 ```

-Constraints can be created with their respective `withId:` methods and priorities can also be added to individual constraints using the respective `withPriority:` methods.
-Constraints can be referred to by id.
+Constraints can be referred to when created with their respective `withId:` methods.
+Constraint priorities can be added to individual constraints using the respective `withPriority:` methods.

 ```swift
 let spaceConstraint = aRestraint.constraintWithId("space")